miroslavpopovic/blog-boardgamerweekly/content/reviews/d-day-dice-pocket.md

 ### My thoughts

 For solo play, I liked Express! game a lot more than Battle!.
 It's a lot faster.
 You can play it in up to 10 minutes.
 There is also a lot more to it, thanks to beaches and beach cards.
 All the games I have played, I used beach cards and they are really really cool.
-Some beaches are harder than others, givin you a proper challenge.
+Some beaches are harder than others, giving you a proper challenge.

 One problem I had with Express! is with forgetting the rule for a specific beach section.
 I.e. on Juno beach, I was constantly forgetting that blue dice cannot be re-rolled during section two, and was quitting and restarting the game because of that.
 But, that's probably due to my focus, or a lack of it.